a-paxton/miscommunication-in-joint-action/README.md

-# Miscommunication in Joint Action: Code for Roche*, Paxton*, Ibarra, & Tanenhaus (under review)
+# Miscommunication in Joint Action: Code for Roche*, Paxton*, Ibarra, & Tanenhaus (2021)

-This repo contains the code for the analyses presented in our manuscript, "Predictors of miscommunication in verbal communication during collaborative joint action" (Roche*, Paxton*, Ibarra, & Tanenhaus, under review).
+This repo contains the code for the analyses presented in our manuscript, "Predictors of miscommunication in verbal communication during collaborative joint action" (Paxton*, Roche*, Ibarra, & Tanenhaus, 2021, *Journal of Speech, Language, and Hearing Research*).

 ## Overview